Back

 Inuyama Castle Ticket Machine

-Brochures for Inuyama Castle are available at the entrance, including multilingual options in English, Chinese, and Korean.
+There are brochures available at the entrance of Inuyama Castle, provided in multiple languages including English, Chinese, and Korean.

 image